ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

 The Code
 --------
-The code for ImuDisplay is in these files: `imu_display.hpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.hpp>`_, `imu_display.cpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.cpp>`_,
+The code for ``ImuDisplay`` is in these files: `imu_display.hpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.hpp>`_, `imu_display.cpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.cpp>`_,
 `imu_visual.hpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_visual.hpp>`_ and
 `imu_visual.cpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_visual.cpp>`_

 imu_display.hpp
 ^^^^^^^^^^^^^^^
-The full source code of imu_display.h is here: `src/imu_display.hpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.hpp>`_
+The full source code of ``imu_display.h`` is here: `src/imu_display.hpp <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/rviz_plugin_tutorials/src/imu_display.hpp>`_

 Here we declare our new subclass of ``rviz::Display``.
 Every display which can be listed in the “Displays” panel is a subclass of ``rviz::Display``.

-ImuDisplay will show a 3D arrow showing the direction and magnitude of the IMU acceleration vector.
+``ImuDisplay`` will show a 3D arrow showing the direction and magnitude of the IMU acceleration vector.
 The base of the arrow will be at the frame listed in the header of the Imu message, and the direction of the arrow will be relative to the orientation of that frame.
-It will also optionally show a history of recent acceleration vectors, which will be stored in a circular buffer.
+It will also optionally show a history of recent acceleration vectors, which will be stored in a deque.

 .. code-block:: C++